kazupon/eslint-plugin/README.md

   {
     // ...
   }
-  // ... something other configrations
+  // ... something other configurations
 )
 ```